pi-hole/docs/docs/database/gravity/lists.md

 `date_modified` | integer | No | Timestamp when domain was last modified, automatically updated when a record is changed `comment` | text | No | Optional field for arbitrary user comments

-### RegEx Whitelisting Table (`regex_whitelist`)
+### Regex Whitelisting Table (`regex_whitelist`)
-In addition to the `whitelist` table, we also provide a `regex_whitelist` table containing all RegEx based whitelisting filters.
+In addition to the `whitelist` table, we also provide a `regex_whitelist` table containing all regex based whitelisting filters.
 Just like the `whitelist` table, it has a few extra fields to store data related to a given filter.

 Its schema is identical to the schema of the `whitelist` table.